 Students from Zeppelin University find further information following this link.

-As part of the project, the Zeppelin University awards prizes for international student research in various categories.
+As part of the project, Zeppelin University awards prizes for international student research in various categories.
 Students who have done a research work with an international topic and/or have been abroad to do their research can apply for this award.

 The ZU accepts its global responsibility.
 This applies to research topics that address the global challenges of the 21st century and to active support of research projects conducted in countries abroad.